chef-boneyard/chef-client/README.md

 ### Properties

 - `user` - The username to run the task as. default: 'root'
-- `minute` - The minute that Chef Infra Client will run as a cron task.
+- `minute` - The minute that Chef Infra Client will run as a cron task. default: '0,30' (every 30 minutes)
-- `hour` - The hour that Chef Infra Client will run as a cron task.
+- `hour` - The hour that Chef Infra Client will run as a cron task. default: '*'
-- `weekday` - The weekday that Chef Infra Client will run as a cron task.
+- `weekday` - The weekday that Chef Infra Client will run as a cron task. default: '*'
 - `mailto` - The e-mail address to e-mail any cron task failures to.
 - `job_name` - The name of the cron task to create.
 This allows you to have schedules with different options if necessary. default: 'chef-client'
 - `splay` - A random number of seconds between 0 and X to add to interval. default: '300'